FlowForwarding/lincx/PORTING.md

 rebar eunit reports that all 107 tests passed.
 The unit tests is the minimum proof of correctness of the ported version.

+----[17/12/13 17:19]------------------------------------------------------------

+The Erlang on Xen image can be seen as alternative to the output of the reltool.

+A preliminary build using the Erlang on Xen build service attempted.
+A few stanzas added to rebar.config to enable ling_builder plugin.
+The build was successful.

+The output (unstripped) image is less than 8M.
+The plugin successfully imported all relevant sources including dependencies.
+The image is suitable for unit testing.